Japanese Food Recipes and The Japanese Diet

 The Japanese diet may actually be one of the healthiest diets as the

-life expectancy is higher in Japan than any where else in the world.
+life expectancy is higher in Japan than anywhere else in the world.

-And there are easy Japanese food recipes that you can start with and then you can move on to becoming a sushi chef.
+There are easy Japanese food recipes that you can start with and then you can move on to becoming a sushi chef.

 The Japanese people eat way more fish such as tuna than we do here in

 The Japanese people are not big consumers of sugar and consume much less

 The Japanese people are also known to consume lots of vegetables which

 Rice is the staple of Japanese cuisine as well as noodles such as udon